 Consider and reflect deeply on what you might have difficulty with – this isn’t admitting to ‘weakness’ but simply knowing yourself and being realistic.
 You should also look beyond the immediate – you may have had a positive experience because you were working with an excellent team and a charismatic consultant rather than it having anything to do with the specialty itself.

 What NOT to do when planning your career

-- Don’t leave career planning to the last minute when application deadlines start to approach – closing dates for specialty training are in late January or early February and decisions need to be made well in advance of this date.
+- Don’t leave career planning to the last minute when application deadlines start to approach – closing dates for specialty training are often in December and decisions need to be made well in advance of this date.